Gwayaboy/DatabaseTesting/README.md

         We will need to create a view that aggregates the data as above

-  5. First let's write a failing testto check the RptContactTypes view exists.
+  5. First let's write a failing test to check the RptContactTypes view exists.

         a) Let's create our ```RptContactTypes``` TestClass with our first ```[test to check RptContactTypes exists]```